omgmarc/OMGclick-Releases/FAQ.md

 ## I set OMGclick to grind EXP overnight, but when I woke up, there was still a lot of energy left over (more than my energy cap), and my champs didn't gain much EXP.
 What caused this?
 If you have OMGclick check for the 2x EXP boost and it expires while grinding EXP, an alert pops up asking if you wish to continue without the EXP boost.
 OMGclick will wait up to 30 seconds for a response.
 If no response is given (e.g. because you're AFK), then it will default to a "No" response and halt the session.
 This was done to prevent users from "wasting" energy.
 If you want to make sure the program continues grinding EXP even when your EXP boost expires while you're AFK, make sure to disable the "Check for +100% EXP boost" option before going AFK.

-## After minimizing the game, the window looks all glitchy.
+## After moving/resizing/minimizing the game window, the game looks all glitchy.
 Is this from OMGclick?
 No, this is a graphical bug related to the Unity player.
 It's a pitfall of the redrawing mechanism of the game client whenever it attempts to restore the game window.
-While this can affect users of high-end GPU's, it seems to be more prevalent on users of integrated graphics.
-If you're experiencing this often, you may want to stop using the "Minimize when not scanning" option.
+While this can affect users of dedicated video cards, it seems to be more prevalent with users of integrated graphics and low to mid-range graphics cards.
+If you're experiencing this often, consider checking for issues with your graphics drivers and Unity-based games.
+You may need to update your drivers or even roll back to an older version.

 ## OMGclick sold (or kept) an artifact that it wasn't supposed to.
 How do I fix this?
 In most cases, this isn't something you can fix directly.
 If you know exactly what the artifact was (set, rank, rarity, etc.), post a bug-report on Discord or the issue tracker.
 Ideally, enable the screenshots option while continuing to farm that particular dungeon.
 If you see it happen again, look in OMGclick's screenshots folder for that post-battle screen (they're timestamped for your convenience), and include it in your bug report.